DailyTalk: Spoken Dialogue Dataset for Conversational Text-to-Speech: Introduction

 \section{Introduction}

-Being a part of conversation process, a Text-to-Speech system needs to maintain and express the context related to the current dialogue.
-However, previous TTS models have limitations in context representation since they perceive each utterance separately regardless of the dialogue.
-One major reason most previous studies focus on single utterances is the scarcity of open-source datasets composed of spoken dialogues.
-Some recent studies proposed context-aware TTS models \cite{guo2021conversational, yan2021adaspeech3}, but they trained the model with an internal dataset, which is not open to public.
-Many popular datasets for TTS exist \cite{ito2017ljspeech, zen2019libritts} but they have a little amount of dialogue and consist of reading-style speeches where speakers record audio by reading books or scripts.
-Some audio corpora collected from real-world conversations or acts are publicly available, but they have several limitations including background noise or inconsistent record quality \cite{poria2019meld}.
+Being a part of the conversation process, a TTS system needs to maintain and express the context related to the current dialogue.
+However, previous TTS models have limitations in context representation since they perceive each utterance separately regardless of the dialogue \cite{ito2017ljspeech, zen2019libritts}.
+Some recent studies proposed context-aware TTS models \cite{guo2021conversational, yan2021adaspeech3, xue2022paratts}, but they trained the model with an internal dataset, which is not open to the public.
+Also, some corpora collected from real-world conversations or acts are publicly available as \cite{poria2019meld}, but they have several limitations, including background noise or inconsistent record quality.

-In this paper, we introduce \ours{}, a high-quality dialogue speech dataset for text-to-speech.
-Deriving dialogues from DailyDialog dataset \cite{li2017dailydialog}, we construct a new speech dataset for speech synthesis by processing and recording selected dialogues.
+To resolve this, we introduce \ours{}, a high-quality dialogue speech dataset for TTS.
+Deriving dialogues from DailyDialog dataset \cite{li2017dailydialog}, we construct a new speech dataset by processing and recording selected dialogues.
 We design \ours{} to ensure both general and conversational speech synthesis quality: studio-quality audio, simultaneous recording of two participants, and adding filling-gap words (\textit{uh}, \textit{umm}) in the part of the dataset.
-At the same time, we preserve valuable characteristics of the DailyDialog dataset: academically open license and various dialogue annotations (emotion, speech act, topic).
+At the same time, we preserve valuable characteristics of the DailyDialog dataset: academically open license and various dialogue annotations.

 Together, we show a baseline model for conversational TTS to investigate the effect of contextual information when synthesizing the speech.
-Based on FastSpeech2 architecture, the baseline consumes dialogue history as an additional input.
-Dialogue history, which inherits encoder of \citet{guo2021conversational}, is represented as an aggregation of text representation from BERT \cite{devlin-etal-2019-bert}.
+Based on FastSpeech2 \cite{ren2021fastspeech2} architecture, the baseline consumes dialogue history as an additional input following \cite{guo2021conversational}.
 Using our baseline, we show training model with our dataset can synthesize natural speech in the scope of both single utterances and whole dialogue.